-Trochanteric bursitis results from the trochanteric bursa becoming irritated.
+Trochanteric bursitis results from irritation of the trochanteric bursa.

-Previously trochanteric bursitis has been attributed as the major cause of lateral hip pain but now the term greater trochanteric pain syndrome is preferred because most commonly the cause of lateral hip pain is gluteal tendinosis 1,3.
+Previously trochanteric bursitis has been attributed as the major cause of lateral hip pain but now the term greater trochanteric pain syndrome is preferred because the most common cause of lateral hip pain is gluteal tendinosis 1,3.

 Patients often present with lateral hip pain that can radiate to the level of the knee.
-It is often tender to palpation as well, and worsens with the inciting activity.
+It is often tender to palpation and worsens with inciting activity.
 Pain can often be elicited during physical exam with passive external rotation.

-These symptoms are non-specific and may represent other pathology in this region, e.g. gluteal tendinosis, iliotibial band thickening.
+These symptoms are non-specific and may represent other pathology in this region such as gluteal tendinosis or iliotibial band thickening.

-- greater trochanteric bursa distended by anechoic or hypoechoic fluid 4
+The greater trochanteric bursa is typically distended by anechoic or hypoechoic fluid 4.